-4.4 Vessel Traffic
+3.4 Vessel Traffic

 Vessel traffic, both by air and by sea, occurs during all phases of the site characterization and assessment activities.
-Due to concerns with collisions and potential pollution, vessel traffic for all phases of the site assessment are addressed in this section.
+Vessel traffic is included in this assessment as it could potentially decrease the quality of essential fish habitat from sound and potential pollution.
+Vessel traffic for all phases of the site assessment are addressed in this section.